DarshanVaishya/bankist-app/README.md

 # Banking app (10th Jan, 2022)

 Bankist app is a web app created using HTML, CSS and JS.
 It can perform actions such as requesting loan, transfering funds to users, deleting account, sorting transactions.
-It uses Intl API to internationalize numbers, date and time for greater user experience.
+It uses Internationalization API to internationalize numbers, date and time for greater user experience.
 It has a auto logout feature which triggers when a user has been inactive for 2 minutes.
+It also has a fully responsive desktop, tablet and mobile view.

 Live Preview: [Link](https://bankist.darshanvaishya.xyz)